 Bisphenol A (or BPA) is a monomer commonly found in plastic goods—water bottles, Tupperware, that sort of thing.
 BPA is bad for your body for a variety of reasons, but it can affect your thyroid health as well.
 A study published in The Journal of Clinical Endocrinology & Metabolism has found links with this chemical negatively affecting your thyroid.
 If you’re still regularly using plastic containers or bottles, switch to glass versions, stat.

 Stay Away From A Thing Called Triclosan

-Triclosan is a common ingredient in many soaps and body washes, but it may have an adverse effect on your thyroid.
-A study published in Aquatic Toxicology in 2006 showed that even minor exposure to the chemical can affect how your thyroid releases hormones.
+Triclosan is a common ingredient in many soaps and body washes, but it may have an adverse effect on your thyroid heath.
+A study conducted by the EPA showed that even minor exposure to the chemical can affect how your thyroid releases hormones.
 Luckily, it’s now easier than ever to avoid the stuff: In December of 2017, the FDA issued a ruling banning over-the-counter products containing triclosan.

 Avoid Green Tea

 Experts at Precision Nutrition found that links between green tea consumption and an exacerbation of pre-existing thyroid problems.
 However, there is no evidence of those issues from black tea consumption.
 So if you’re a regular tea drinker, switch to black—or, if you don’t need the caffeine, stick to herbal blends.

 High stress levels can lead to anxiety, insomnia, and increased blood pressure.
 But there’s another adverse side effect: According to a review on PubMed, stress can make your thyroid slow down its function, which could result in unwanted weight gain.
 Stress is also one of the environmental factors that causes hyperthyroidism, which is when your thyroid releases too many hormones at once.